 He calls this “reflecting paintings.”

-An ambitious creative with roots in Minneapolis, MN, Jennifer Charboneau completed her Fine Arts degree in 2008 at University of Wisconsin-Eau Claire.
+Jen Charboneau is an ambitious creative with roots in Minneapolis, MN.
+She completed her Fine Arts degree in 2008 at University of Wisconsin-Eau Claire.
 For more than 10 years, Charboneau traveled to 21 different countries, living as a nomadic artist.
 Its creative energy, the expansive landscapes to explore, and events like Burning Man, have inspired her to make Reno home.
 Inspired by her travels and explorations, Charboneau’s work typically reflects subtle observations of people, landscapes, and social dialog.
 What begins as chaotic pen sketches and captured moments in prose, later becomes refined gestural abstractions of form and movement.
-She is a visual philosopher who is out to absorb all that this life has to show — then spit it out onto canvas and paper as chaotically and yet beautifully as it was first observed.

 Bryce Chisholm is an artist born and raised in Reno, NV — The Biggest Little City in the World.
 Subjects from history, elements of propaganda and nostalgia play prominent roles in his work.
 Bryce has always had a fondness for undervalued beauty.
 Finding the best parts of a gritty city has led to his love of graffiti and street art.
 He has painted in many mediums including oil, acrylic, watercolor, and spray paint — basically anything he can get his hands on.
 He loves to paint and will do it on just about any surface he can.
 Stencils have been Bryce’s passion for several years.
 But he always remembers that they are just one of many tools used to get his desired results.

 Jamie Darragh is a 25-year-old mixed-media artist.
-She was born and raised in Northern Nevada and currently resides in Reno.
-She is passionate about her community, and truly loves Northern Nevada and all of its hidden talent and beauty.
+She was born and raised in Northern Nevada.
+She is passionate about her community and truly loves Northern Nevada, and all of its hidden talent and beauty.
 She loves mural painting, acrylic painting, woodworking, and trying new techniques.
 Jamie is very excited to be a part of such an awesome event in Elko and believes that art is the best way to bring people together.

 Katy Ann Fox wanders through the West, witnessing windblown mountains and sunlight to gather emotion and imagery for her paintings.
 Her brushstrokes foster a feeling of peace and respect for her subject as she focuses on texture and color harmony.
 She grew up in northern Idaho, moved to San Francisco, California for her Masters in Fine Art degree at the Academy of Art University, and now makes her art in the town of Jackson, Wyoming.
 This will be her first mural.

 What Justin Johnson enjoys about the arts and murals is it gives artists the opportunity to impact places and cultures they might not experience otherwise.
-Coordinating with many groups and organizations, Justin sees the arts as a universal thread that reflects who artists are while connecting communities.
-He currently lives in Salt Lake City, Utah.
+Coordinating with many groups and organizations, Justin sees the arts as a universal thread that reflects who artists are, while connecting communities.

 William M. Louis is the artist behind BiltsLouisArt.
 Born in Suva on the island of Fiji, Bill’s artistic talents and inspirations are multifaceted, akin to his diverse cultural heritage.
 Growing up in Reno, NV, Bill has lived in various cities, including Seattle and San Francisco, before moving to Salt Lake City in 2011.